13 AMAZING Things to Do in Suqian, China 2026 (Complete Travel Guide)

 昊 周/ Adobe Stock

-• Wetland boardwalks for wildlife observation
+• Wetland boardwalks for birdwatching, especially during migration season

-• Best times: Spring and autumn for pleasant weather
+• Best times: Spring and autumn

-• Entry: Free, boat rides available for additional fee
+• Entry: Free; boat rides cost extra

 Qianlong Palace traditional Chinese architecture with ornate roofs and imperial design near the Grand Canal